Claire van der Boom: Acting career

 In 2016, she appeared in the coming-of-age film Dear Eleanor.
 She appeared in the two episodes of Constantine, portraying the character of Anne-Marie who has secluded herself away from society in the guise of a Catholic nun in Mexico, as a result of the Newcastle incident.
 She was a series regular in the ten-part NBC series Game of Silence.
 Van der Boom also played Phyllis in the theatre adaptation of the crime novel Double Indemnity for the Melbourne Theatre Company.

 In 2017, van der Boom starred in the romantic drama film Battlecreek, directed by Alison Eastwood.
+She also portrayed Penny Anderson in the 2023 film adaptation The Appleton Ladies' Potato Race.

 Music career

 In 2003, van der Boom recorded vocals for a track titled "Do What You Want" produced by Jason Hearn.
 The track was later remixed by Infusion, Max Graham and Jacob Todd.
 The Infusion remix is featured on the critically acclaimed Balance 005 compilation mixed by James Holden.
 The Max Graham Afterhours In Montreal Mix is included on DJ Tiësto's 2005 album In Search of Sunrise 4: Latin America.